mnbayan/AutocompleteTextfieldSwift/README.md

 ![Sample Usage](http://i.imgur.com/EJfFLty.png)

 ## Installation
-Drag AutocompleteTextfield Folder in yuor project
+Drag AutocompleteTextfield Folder in your project

 ##How to use

 ####Customize
 Customize autocomplete suggestions!
 You can override the provided properties to create your desired appearance.
+Here are the public properties with their default values.
 Properties are pretty self explanatory, but description has been provided as well.
 ```
  /// Font for the text suggestions
   var autoCompleteTextFont = UIFont(name: "HelveticaNeue-Light", size: 12)